hmc-cs111-fall2015/project-notebook/Entry 6 -- December 6.md

 To do: Fix fill commands
 Better error handling!

+Now, fill commands work, but in strange ways.
+Debug fill maps work perfectly.
+When filling in rectangles, tiles are only placed in areas that they can fit 100% inside of.
+When filling in other areas, they have strange behavior.
+I need to get to the bottom of this, have better error handling, and then it will be complete.

+Also, now the code can be run in Eclipse by entering the name of the map file, without the `.txt`, so long as the file is in the src directory.
+This may be changed later on.

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do